Jarhawk/PROJET-GPT/README.md

 - Daily menu handling provided by `useMenuDuJour`
 - PDF export for invoices and fiches techniques using jsPDF
 - Forms display links to preview uploaded documents immediately
+- Product management supports codes, allergens and photo upload
+- Products track a minimum stock level for dashboard alerts
+- Product list features pagination, sortable columns, filters, quick duplication of existing entries and Excel import/export (the importer reads the first sheet if no "Produits" sheet is found)
+- Each product records supplier prices and automatically updates its PMP
+- Stock and movement history available from the product detail modal
+- Supplier list supports Excel/PDF export and highlights inactive suppliers
+- Stock detail charts show monthly product rotation

 ## Continuous Integration